Back to Blog

 Distribution of Victim Account Losses and Lost Token Types

 Most phishing contracts (86.5%) have both "empty" payable functions and multicall functions to target various token types.
 70.9% of them earned less than $1,000, and 96.2% remained active for less than one day.
-Scammers rapidly deploy new contracts to bypass account labeling mechanisms.
+Scammers rapidly deploy new contracts to bypass account labeling mechanisms, highlighting the need for real-time threat intelligence.

 Distribution of Phishing Contract Types and Profits